coq/coq/doc/sphinx/proof-engine/ltac2.rst

 .. flag:: Ltac2 Backtrace

-   When this flag is set, toplevel failures will be printed with a backtrace.
+   When this :term:`flag` is set, toplevel failures will be printed with a backtrace.

 Compatibility layer with Ltac1
 ------------------------------